slalom/dataops-infra/components/README.md

 ECR allows you to securely publish docker images which should not be accessible to external users.

-Known Issue (TODO): ECR push requires that CLI credentials at runtime (terraform apply) match with the project's AWS credentials, as specified in .secrets/aws-credentials.
+Known Issue (TODO): ECR push requires that CLI credentials at runtime (terraform apply) match with the project's AWS credentails, as specified in .screts/aws-credentials.

 This _might_ help: